therenegar/launch/README.md

 If chosen, it will be added to `AUTOEXEC.BAT/FDAUTO.BAT` by install so the shortcut is available after startup.
 The combination can be changed any time after install in Configuration.

-You can change the keyboard shortcut used by manually adding the `/KEY=` parameter to `SHORTCUT.COM` with readable names or hexadecimal scan codes, e.g.Update README.md
+You can change the keyboard shortcut used by manually adding the `/KEY=` parameter to `!KEY.COM` with readable names or hexadecimal scan codes, e.g.
 ```
   !KEY /KEY=LWIN
   !KEY /KEY=CTRL+SPACE